michael-cohen-eth/SkulliesBot/README.md

-# BotPitchfork, a Pitchfork Twitter bot
+# SkullieBot, an OpenSea sales Twitter bot for ProbCause's Skullies GMI project

-This repo contains the code running the [BotPitchfork](https://twitter.com/BotPitchfork) Twitter bot, which tweets Pitchfork's best new music - tracks, albums and reissues - as soon as it's announced.
+This repo contains the code running the [BotPitchfork](https://twitter.com/BotPitchfork) Twitter bot, which tweets whenever new sales are generated for ProbCause's Skullies GMI NFT collection.
+Inspired **heavily** by [BotPitchfork](https://twitter.com/BotPitchfork)

-The bot is built using [Dashblock](https://dashblock.com) and [Tweepy](http://tweepy.org).
+The bot is built using the [OpenSea API](https://docs.opensea.io/reference) and [Tweepy](http://tweepy.org).
 Everything is hosted on Heroku, with a Flask app.

 ## Description